 But there are a lot of good reasons to finance your business with a business credit card.

-For one, if you need a fast business loan, a PNC business credit card is a better bet than any of the other PNC small business loans—you can get a credit decision within minutes instead of weeks or months.
+For one, if you need a fast business loan, a PNC business credit card is a better bet than any of the other PNC small business loans—you can get an approval decision within minutes of applying, rather than waiting for weeks or months on end.

 Or, if you only need a small amount in financing from PNC—say $10,000—you’ll have a better shot qualifying for a business credit card with a $10,000 credit limit over a PNC small business loan of only $10,000.
 The cost of providing a loan is the same for the bank no matter the loan amount, so issuing small business loans of less than $100,000 just isn’t worth it for PNC bank.